gertjana/ocpp-backend/README.md

     mix deps.compile

-Have a local postgres database ready and configure acces in `config/config.exs`
+Have a local postgres database ready and configure acces in `config/dev.exs` (and test.exs and prod.exs)

 run the database migrations